actiquest-dev/actiquest.github.io/README.md

 ## Vision & Mission

 ### Vision
 Innovate better health & lifestyle technology for billions of people by using latest AI developments.
 Cutting the cost of Human Coaches, changing the training path with 24x7 available personalized AI Coaches and gamified rewards.
 Democratizing the way to be athletic to everyone.

 ### Mission
-We will build up an activity-to-earn platform which could be extended with Social-Fi functions, which supports the connection between users and community through exercises such as Cycle, Run, Walk, Workout, Swim, Dance and more to come.
+We create new approach for gamified training for all athletes in the world.
+We revolutionize athletic training with AI coaches and highly personalized multi-sport approach.
+We will build up an activity-to-earn platform which could be extended with Social-Fi functions, which supports the connection between users and community through exercises in play and athletic sports.

 ---

 ## Product Release
-Actiq app beta is set to launch in Q2 2023.
+Actiq app beta is set to launch in Q1 2024.
 Register to take a part in AI by AI (Athletes incentivization by AI) program which is started in Q4 of 2023 to stay informed and register your interest.

 We plan to run AI managed DAO and unique incentivizing algorithm for athletes while athletes will train AI to get monetary incentives.

-First phase: AI coaching engine training, starts in Q4 2023 Second phase: live workouts with AI coach aka Running_Man, starts in Q1 2024.
+First phase: AI coaching engine training, starts in Q4 2023 Second phase: Live workouts with AI coaches in tennis and athletic sports (running), starts in Q1 2024.

-Follow the link and fill the form: https://actiq.xyz/earlybird.html#Step%201
+Follow the link and fill the form: https://actiq.xyz/earlybird.html

 ---